-School Communications
+School Communications policy 5019

 The school utilizes a variety of methods of communication in order to share information with parents and the community.
-School events and activities may be advertised via Messenger, the website, the marquee, the school Facebook page, the Twitter account, the monthly newsletter, and school and community bulletin boards.
+School events and activities may be advertised via Messenger, the website, the school Facebook page, the monthly newsletter, and school and community bulletin boards.
 Additional notes may be sent home with students.

-Use of Bulletin Boards
+Use of Bulletin Boards policy 5042

 Bulletin boards and display cases are available for school-related and approved materials to be posted and displayed.
-Posters to be used in the halls or materials for distribution need to be approved by the superintendent.
+Posters to be used in the halls or materials for distribution need to be approved by the building principal or designee.
+Students may not post any material containing any statement or expression that is libelous, obscene, or vulgar; that would violate board of education policies, including the student code of conduct; or that is otherwise inappropriate for the school environment.
 Posters are not to be attached to any painted wall surfaces.
 Place posters on marble, glass, metal, brick, and wood.
-The person or organization responsible for distributing the posters must ensure that all posters are removed within forty-eight hours after the event.
+The person or organization responsible for distributing the posters must be identifiable on the publication and ensure that all posters are removed within forty-eight hours after the event.